ets-labs/python-dependency-injector/docs/providers/list.rst

 .. note::

-    Positional context argument injections and keyword argument injections are not supported.
+    Keyword argument injections are not supported.

 .. disqus::